-Every day, community pharmacy teams are approached by patients seeking advice about over-the-counter (OTC) management of minor ailments,
+Every day, community pharmacy teams are approached by patients seeking advice about over-the-counter (OTC) management of minor ailments,, and are able to ameliorate the risks associated with self-care of patients seeking specific OTC treatments.

 Importance of effective joint pain management consultations